Technical University of Madrid: School of Computer Sciences Engineering and Mathematics

 The newest of the centres is the School of Computer Sciences.
 Madrid's Institute of Computer Sciences was created in 1969 outside the university framework until the studies in 1976 became part of the University and simultaneously the School of Computer Sciences was set up.
 From the first day of lectures in October 1977, it was integrated into the UPM.
 Since 1988 it has been located on the campus of Montegancedo.

 The School of Computer Sciences offers the first Spanish undergraduate degree in Mathematics and Computer Sciences.
 The program condenses studies of mathematics and computer sciences into one degree, placing special emphasis on the mathematical foundations of computer science and computer-based tools for mathematics.
 It combines mathematics and informatics subjects, focusing on fields where the two are most relevant to each other and stressing the interrelationships between the two disciplines to shape a degree course that is being successfully taught at leading world universities such as Massachusetts Institute of Technology (MIT) in the US, the University of Oxford in the UK or Université Pierre et Marie Curie in France.

 School of Physical Activity and Sport Sciences (INEF)

-Since 14 September 1998 the Faculty of Physical Activity and Sport Sciences (INEF) was an affiliated centre and on 1 October 2003 was integrated to our University.
+Since 14 September 1998 the Faculty of Physical Activity and Sport Sciences (INEF) was an affiliated centre and on 1 October 2003 was integrated to the University.